MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 Complex and long passwords provide the necessary first level of security against brute force attacks.

+## User and group membership reconnaissance (SAMR)

+*Previous name:* Reconnaissance using directory services queries
+<a name="reconnaissance-using-directory-service-queries"></a>

+**Description**
+User and group membership reconnaissance is used by attackers to map the directory structure and target privileged accounts for later steps in an attack.
+The Security Account Manager Remote (SAM-R) protocol is one of the methods used to query the directory to perform this type of mapping.
+In this detection, no alerts are triggered in the first month after Azure ATP is deployed (learning period).
+During the learning period, Azure ATP profiles which SAM-R queries are made from which computers, both enumeration and individual queries of sensitive accounts.

+**Learning period**
+4 weeks per domain controller starting from the first network activity of SAMR against the specific DC.

+Is this alert a **True Positive**, **Benign True Positive** or **False Positive**?

+1. Click on the source computer to go to its profile page.        - Is the source computer supposed to generate activities of this type?
+      - If yes, you can Close the security alert and exclude that computer, it is probably a benign true positive activity.
+2. Check the user/s that performed the operation.
+      - Do they normally log into that source computer or are they administrators that should be performing those specific actions?
+      - Check the user profile, and their related user activities.
+Understand their normal behavior and search for additional suspicious activities using the user investigation guide.
+      - If yes, *Close* the security alert as a benign activity.

+**Scope of breach**

+Understand the scope of the breach:
+- Check which queries were performed (for example, Enterprise admins, or Administrator) and determine if  they were successful.
+- Investigate each exposed user using the user investigation guide.
+- Investigate the source computer.

+**Remediation**

+Suggested remediation and steps for prevention:
+- Contain the source computer
+- Find the tool that performed the attack and remove it.
+- Look for users logged on around the same time as the activity, as they may also be compromised.
+Reset their passwords and enable MFA.
+- Add the exposed accounts to your account watchlist.
+- Reset the source user password and enable MFA.
+- Apply Network access: Restrict clients allowed to make remote calls to SAM group policy.

 ## User and IP address reconnaissance (SMB)
 <a name="reconnaissance-using-smb-session-enumeration"></a>